tectonia/AppDevLearning/exercisefiles/node/README.md

 Return the country and its iso code

-## GitHub Copilot Labs exercises
+## GitHub Copilot Chat exercises

-THe following tasks can be performed using the Copilot labs add-in, currently PREVIEW functionality, expect some bugs.
+The following tasks can be performed using the Copilot Chat add-in, currently this is in BETA so you may find some bugs.

-Make sure to install the GitHub Copilot labs extension: https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-labs
+Make sure to install the GitHub Copilot Chat extension: https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat
+(If working in a codespace this will have been added automatically for you via configuration)

 Open GitHub Copilot extension to see all the available functionality.

 - **Explain**

-Select the line that has the regex in the validatePhoneNumber method, in EXPLAIN section click "Ask Copilot".
-You will see an explanation detailing what does each different notations in the regular expression.
+Select the line that has the regex in the validatePhoneNumber method, in the chat ask Copilot chat to explain this code for you (note you can type /explain to shorten this ask).

 - **Language translation**

-Select some source code, like this line:
+Select some source code, like this line or the entire method:

     var randomCountry = countries[Math.floor(Math.random() * countries.length)];